Arkansas Headwaters Recreation Area (AHRA) Management Plan Revision

 Public comments on the Recreation Area Management Plan Preliminary Alternatives

 were accepted between June 1 and June 22, 2016.
 The comment period is now closed.
 The AHRA partnership reviewed public comments received and used them to inform the development of revised alternatives that will be presented in the draft Recreation Area Management Plan/EA.
 The draft Recreation Area Management Plan/EA will be released for public review mid-2017.

 Early in 2016, AHRA hosted four public meetings and held a 30-day public comment period that ended on February 12, 2016.
 The AHRA partnership closely considered comments in developing a range of management alternatives.
-A 21 day comment period followed release of the preliminary alternatives on June 1, 2016.
-A final 30 day public comment period and additional public meetings will follow the release of the preliminary management plan, expected mid 2017.
+A 21-day comment period followed the release of the preliminary alternatives on June 1, 2016.
+A final 30-day public comment period and additional public meetings will follow the release of the preliminary management plan, expected mid-2017.

 Please refer back to this page throughout the planning process for information on the plan and on opportunities to be involved.
 Learn more about the Arkansas Headwaters Recreation Area.
 See the current Arkansas River Recreation Management Plan.